pniedzwiedzinski/pseudo/README.md

 # pseudo

 A prototype for pseudocode interpreter.
+Currently it's only building AST.

 ## Goal